 Written by me, Fiona, this is the third of four informal reports of the Society visit and meeting in Scotland in 2018.
 As usual, a full set of articles by members of the group will be published in the next journal, Clematis International 2019.
 To those of you who came along, I hope it will bring back happy memories.
 To others, perhaps it will encourage you to join us on a future year.
 Scotland 2018 - Part 1 described the visits we made on the first two days - Edinburgh Walking Tour, Shepherd House, 101 Greenbank Terrace, Hunter's Tryst and Little Sparta.
 Scotland 2018 - Part 2 covered the next two days - Jupiter Artland, Kevock, the Royal Botanic Garden of Edinburgh including a visit to the Herbarium.
+And the fourth report features the walled gardens of the Kingdom of Fife and can be found at Scotland 2018 - Part 4.
 Today we transferred our base from Edinburgh to St Andrews in Fife.
 By 9:30 am we were all packed and loaded on the coach ready to set off.
 We travelled via Perth to stop at Parkhead Gardens and Branklyn Garden before heading for Fife and visiting Falkland Palace and Gardens before finally arriving at St Andrews.

 Parkhead is an old farmhouse sited within an acre of beautiful gardens owned by Madeleine Tinson and her husband who bought it in 1982.
 The house is very old and Madeleine showed us some black and white photos of it taken many years ago.
 There are a number of mature trees including an outstanding Spanish chestnut which is 300 years old.
 Gradually Madeleine has developed the garden, adding plants and structure to give what is an interesting and colourful garden.
 Sited next to the house is a pond with a number of aquatic live and ornamental inhabitants.